18.104.22.168 Residence requirements

 6. Any other matter relevant to determining whether the person intends to remain permanently in Australia

-The term 'any other matters' includes the person's stated intention and any other evidence that doesn't fit under the other criteria, for example whether the person is prevented from returning to Australia because of custody laws in the country they are in.
+The term 'any other matters' includes the person's stated intention and any other evidence that does not fit under the other criteria, for example whether the person is prevented from returning to Australia because of custody laws in the country they are in.

 Evidence to support the person's intention would include the purpose of the travel - for example, overseas travel may be for the purpose of pursuing a contract of employment for a specified period time, or receiving medical treatment, or caring for someone.
 This type of purpose would in isolation suggest the absence is temporary but the other criteria should also be evaluated before making a determination.

 The only time a decision would be based solely on the person's intention (and evidence of that intention) is where they have no ties under any of the other factors either in Australia or overseas - for example, newly arrived refugees.
 In these cases there are likely to be valid reasons why the person has not yet established new ties in Australia or fully broken their ties in their previous country.